-They have a much higher concentration of caffeine than would be present in food or drink.
+They have a much higher concentration of caffeine than would be present in most other beverages.
 Energy drinks also present a notable danger.

 The worst that can happen with caffeine overdose is the user experiencing ventricular fibrillation, when the lower chambers of the heart vibrate instead of contracting properly.

 The easiest way to treat symptoms of caffeine toxicity is to drink plenty of water.

 Activated charcoal can also be eaten to prevent the absorption of caffeine in the stomach.

 That being said, people getting their caffeine through food and drink are typically not going to overdose.

 You have to chug a lot of Joe to get caffeine toxicity.

 Rushing to the bathroom every 5 minutes should also serve as a preventative.